YangZhang-001/bratmobile/README.md

 The purpose of this library is to showcase a framework for multi-step ahead plannig using pure input control.
 The navigation problem is broken down into several unique closed-loop input controllers, called Tasks.
 Each tasks produces a unique control behaviour (go straight, turn left/right 90 degrees) in response to a disturbance object.
 A supervising module, called the Configurator, can simulate sequences of Tasks  in game engine [Box2D](https://github.com/glafratta/box2d), extracts plans in the discrete and continuous domain, and queue them for execution.

 ## Features:
-* Flexible task duration achieved through a novel attention mechanism based on the construction of simulated distal sensors
+* Flexible task duration achieved through a novel attention mechanism (attention window) based on the construction of simulated distal sensors

+* Debug and navigation visualisation interface which transmits goal, obstacle and attention window coordinates to Qt using fastDDS

 * Work in progress: purely closed-loop Task execution in the real world using said attention mechanism